Planning Your Park

 Balancing City Living with Natural Environments: A Use Case from Meewasin Valley Authority

-Urban parks should promote recreation and get people outdoors more often!
+Urban parks promote recreation and get people outdoors more often!
 This might mean that some user groups want to use the park system for activities they enjoy the most, even if that wasn’t the original intent for the park plan.
-In these cases, you will need to handle desire trails and official trails safely and with an eye to conservation practices.
+In these cases, you will need to handle desire lines and official trails safely and with an eye to conservation practices.

 Swift Current and Weyburn parks systems have both carved out spaces for mountain bike trails, developed and maintained through use.
 These trails are not official trails, but they serve to increase desired uses of otherwise underused or difficult to maintain areas that might attract undesirable uses.

 These trails have relatively low impact in the area, have limited effect on ecologically sensitive regions, and will disappear easily should use stop.
 In this case, providing permission for desired uses has positive benefits.
-Be mindful of the safety of other users when allowing desire trails and provide some information signage about area uses - otherwise let them have fun!
+Be mindful of the safety of other users when allowing desire lines and provide some information signage about area uses - otherwise let them have fun!

 Conservation of Culturally Significant Areas: Respecting the History of the Land